DaveVoorhis/Wrapd/README.md

 };
 schema.setup();
 ```

+Use cases:
-Embed schema migrations in your applications to automatically create or update their local
+* Embed schema migrations in your applications to automatically create or update their local
 databases on startup.

-Run standalone schema migrations on servers to create or update their databases during new-version deployment.
+* Run standalone schema migrations on servers to create or update their databases during new-version deployment.

 In short, Wrapd makes it easy to deploy database creation and database upgrades.